From our Depsters January 21, 2021

-Welcome to a behind the scenes look at Dept’s Winter Festival in the making.
-The project was designed to give an immersive 3D experience, while flexing our technical and creative skills and showing-off our range of capabilities.
-Just like a computer game, users can explore the grounds and enter buildings to receive snapshot videos of industry trends and pop-culture Top 10s.
+Welcome to a behind the scenes look at the making of Dept’s Winter Festival.
+The Festival was designed to provide attendees with an immersive 3D virtual experience, while flexing our technical and creative skills and showing-off our range of capabilities.
+Just like a computer game, users could explore the festival grounds and enter buildings to receive snapshot videos of industry trends and pop-culture Top 10s.

 As per the brief, we needed a cinematic style camera for the first 15–25 seconds of the user being on the map.
 There were other requirements but in the interest of brevity, I will be focusing on the main topics, including: